Dragod/sddocs/docs/README.md

 Download: [Shrew Soft_2.2.2](https://www.shrew.net/download/vpn)

 You can find an in depth guide for Shrew Soft in the [Screendragon Desk](http://helpdesk.screendragon.com/support/solutions/articles/12000002478-shrewsoft-vpn-configuration).
-If you don't habe access please ask Dave O'Connell.
+If you don't have access please ask Dave O'Connell.

 # Basic GIT command